yracine/device-type.myecobee/README.md

 http://blog.smartthings.com/news/smartthings-updates/new-additions-to-smartthings-labs

-After being connected, click 'Next' and select your ecobee thermostat(s) that you want to control from Smartthings (SMART, SMART-SI, ecobee3, EMS).
+After being connected, click 'Next' and select your ecobee thermostat(s) (SMART, SMART-SI, ecobee3, EMS) that you want to control from Smartthings.

 ***********************************************************
 5) Your device(s) should now be ready to process your commands
 ***********************************************************

 **************************************************************
-6) To populate the UI fields for your newly created device
+6) To populate the UI fields for your newly created device(s)
 **************************************************************

 Hit the 'refresh' button several times as the smartthings UI is not always responsive.